nachiketabg/getNextWorkingDayFromDate/README.md

 # getnextworkingdatedromdate

-NPM Library that get you the next working day from given date including Holidays(Holiday is optional)
+NPM Library that gets you the next working day from given date including Holidays(Holiday is optional)